 MTD for Income Tax will apply to unincorporated businesses, self-employed people and landlords.

-From 6 April 2024, if their gross income from trading or property income exceeds £10,000 during the tax year, they will have to keep digital records of their income and expenditure.
+If you fall into one or more of these categories, from 6 April 2024, if your gross income from trading or property income exceeds £10,000 during the tax year, you will have to keep digital records of your income and expenditure.

-They will also have to provide digital quarterly updates and provide their Self Assessment/Income Tax information to HMRC through MTD compatible software.
+You will also have to provide digital quarterly updates and provide your Self Assessment/Income Tax information to HMRC through MTD compatible software.

 However, the new rules do not affect partnerships with individuals as partners until April 2025.
 Limited Liability Partnerships and corporate partners will have to sign up for MTD for Income Tax at a later date, although HMRC has yet to announce when this will be.